Nayyaroddeen/spam_classification/README.md

 # spam_classification
 This project contains the source files for the classification algorithms such as Logistic Regression, Random Forest, Neural Network, Convolution Neural Network for spam classification.
+Also the best models of 5-fold cross validation are also included.

 ## Dataset Preparation
-The dataset is downloaded from this(http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html) location.
+The dataset is downloaded from this (http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html) location.
 In particular
-Enron1(http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/preprocessed/enron1.tar.gz) from the Enron-Spam in pre-processed form.
+Enron1 (http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/preprocessed/enron1.tar.gz) from the Enron-Spam in pre-processed form.
 While preparing the dataset I've selected  10% of the data as test set randomly and remaining 90% of the for the training and validation sets.

+## Training and Validation file names are included in following file
+    1.train_validation_sets.txt
+## Test file names are included in following file
+    1.test_set.txt

 ## Feature Representation Techniques
-### I used following techniques to represent the techniques.
+### I used following techniques to represent features.
     1. Word Count Feature Vector
     2. Kcore features
     3. Novel Graph Coloring based feature extraction